vagner-nascimento/go-poc-archref/README.md

     - on **Get messages** menu increase **Messages** field to 50 (or more) and click on **Get Message(s)**

 # next steps
-- Develop delete http endpoint
+- Develop delete and patch http endpoint
 - Layout restructure
 - Http errors handler
 - App errors handler